 Do INVITs Carry Any Sort of Risk?

 Though INVIT looks like a bond in the form of an equity structure, the returns generated from them are not as good as the returns generated from FDs.

 Since the majority of the infrastructure projects are underlying; they could face operational and credit risk which in turn could impact the ability of the INVIT to generate steady cash flows.

 Risks Related to Future Capital Raising

-InvITs are quite similar to stocks and therefore they are also listed on the stock exchange through IPO.
-The minimum amount is required to invest in InvITs is Rs 10 Lakh.
+INVITs are quite similar to stocks and therefore they are also listed on the stock exchange through IPO.
+The minimum amount required to invest in INVITs is Rs 10 Lakh.
 Notably, small investors find it hard to invest directly into InvITs through IPO.
 Regardless, HNIs and other high profile investors consider it as a good opportunity to invest because of its return prospects.

 Should You Invest in InvITs?

 As said earlier, InvITs are a good option to manage wealth to an upper wealth as it generates a steady term income.
 In reality, you need to make sure that the fund gives a return in the long run.
 Also, you can’t neglect the risk associated with the underlying assets.

 INVITs are a good option to invest only if investors are willing to spare a minimum of three years on the same.
 Investors should know that INVITs are often associated with short term price fluctuations as the variations are always there in the interest rates.